excellalabs/docker-workshop-2/README.2.md

 1. Display info about deployment: `kubectl describe deployment my-nginx`

-1. List the pods created by the deployment: `kubectl get pods -l app=nginx`
+1. List the pods created by the deployment via a label: `kubectl get pods -l app=nginx`

 1. Display information about a pod: `kubectl describe pod <pod-name>`